-The application shall be reviewed by the producer before it is signed by the applicant, and then signed by the applicant.
+The application shall be reviewed by the producer before it is signed by the applicant.
 The producer shall sign the application after the applicant has signed it.
-Associate advisors are not allowed to sign applications on behalf of the primary advisor/producer.
+Associate agents and office delegates are not allowed to sign applications on behalf of the primary agent/producer.
 In certain cases, we may be required to have the applicant's signature witnessed; therefore, some forms may require that the producer sign as a witness to the applicant's signature.
-Making any corrections or alterations after an applicant has signed it, without having the applicant acknowledge the change, is prohibited.
-Any changes, alterations, amendments or corrections on the application shall be made by the producer (or applicant) and initialed by the applicant.
+Making any corrections or alterations after an applicant has signed it, without having the applicant acknowledge the correction or alteration, is prohibited.
+Any changes, alterations, amendments or corrections on the application shall be made by the producer (or the applicant) and initialed by the applicant.
+Upon affixing their signature, the applicant's signature state shall reflect the state in which the applicant is located at the time the application is signed by the applicant.